-If you are taking your class on a field trip, please make sure to obtain the appropriate field trip forms from the college website (i.e., intranet.canyons.edu and proceed to go to Office Directory>Fiscal Services>Travel>Field Trip), allow for ample processing time for final Board approval (this takes at least 4 weeks), noting that all excursions must be Board-approved prior to the actual event.
-Please check with your department chair along with course coordinators/lead faculty for more specific information.
+If you are taking your class on a field trip, please make sure to obtain the appropriate field trip forms from the college intranet website, allow for ample processing time for final Board approval (this takes at least 4 weeks), noting that all excursions must be Board-approved prior to the actual event.
+Please check with your department chair along with course coordinators/ lead faculty for more specific information.